 Giving back to our communities is a part of who we are.

 Since its founding in 1999, the Sundt Foundation has reflected our employee-owners’ passion for giving back to the places where we live and work.
-Each year, the foundation awards approximately $1 million in grants to a diverse array of charitable organizations in Arizona, Texas, California, Utah, and North Carolina, most of which focus on helping disadvantaged children.
+Each year, the foundation awards approximately $1 million in grants to a diverse array of charitable organizations across the United States.

 GIVING BACK THROUGH QUARTERLY GRANTS

 The Sundt Foundation is 50-percent funded by contributions from Sundt employee-owners.
-Every dollar is matched by the company and then distributed through quarterly grants to qualified 501c3 nonprofits in our eleven giving areas: Tempe/Phoenix, Tucson, El Paso, North Texas, San Antonio, Sacramento, Irvine, San Diego, Salt Lake City, Charlotte and Portland Metro.
+Every dollar is matched by the company and then distributed through quarterly grants to qualified 501c3 nonprofits in our eleven giving areas: Tempe/Phoenix, Tucson, El Paso, North Texas, Central Texas, Sacramento, Irvine, San Diego, Salt Lake City, Charlotte and the Pacific Northwest.
 Local committees of employee-owners decide which organizations to fund in each of our giving areas, ensuring we support causes they feel most passionate about.
 The Foundation considers a broad range of social issues but gives special focus to under-served children and teens, domestic violence victims, and military veterans and their families.
 The deadlines to apply for grants are March 15, June 15, September 15 and December 15.